 Each women’s only tour or retreat differs slightly as to required items – please see the specific tour page for more info, otherwise, it will also be emailed to you after you have booked.
 Any specific questions please ask directly.
 Don’t forget your medications and if required doctor’s medication approval.
 I am ever only a message away if you have any questions.

 I am vegan/ vegetarian/ have a food allergy or intolerance.
 How do I make sure this is catered for?

-We aim to make sure everyone on our tours or retreats is comfortable and well fed!
-Upon booking your tour/retreat, we will send you a form which we ask you to fill out so that we can collect important information about you – including your dietary requirements.
+We aim to make sure everyone on our tours or retreats is comfortable and well-fed!
+Upon booking your tour/retreat, we will send you a form that we ask you to fill out so that we can collect important information about you – including your dietary requirements.
 So don’t worry, we have you covered.